Kamii-Samaa/HR-Analysis-Project/README.md

 ## Steps Involved

 1. **Data Cleaning**:
-   - The script starts by cleaning the dataset, handling missing values, and ensuring data consistency.
+   - The script starts by cleaning the dataset, renaming columns to allow for easier readability, and ensuring data consistency.

 2. **Data Visualization**:
    - Visualizations are created to understand the distribution and relationships within the data.

-3. **Model Building**:
-   - A predictive model is built to identify factors contributing to employee attrition.

-4. **Attrition Prediction**:
-   - The model is used to predict employee attrition based on the cleaned and visualized data.

 ## Requirements